roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   He certainly wasn't prepared to fuck his teacher.
 Watching her eagerly suck on his cock soon had him ready.
 He corrected himself, this possession sucking on his cock, was no longer a teacher.
 This attractive, sensual woman was his live- in slave girl.

   As he grew in her mouth she looked up at him, through hooded eyes, with a contended smile of satisfaction.
 She was so very happy knowing she was going to get what she wanted.
 Her master was going to fuck his cunt hard.
-Report_Story #1